AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 The streaming query allows a client to, for example, stream large database result sets.
 The streaming query relies on the reactive stream model, specifically the `Flux` type.

-The streaming query is flexible enough to use **any** query return type.
+The streaming query is flexible enough to handle **any** query return type.
 That means that any return type that is not a `Flux` will automatically be converted to `Flux`.
-The `Flux` will return single or multiple items based on that.
+The `Flux` will emit one or multiple items based on query handler.

 The `QueryGateway` provides the `streamingQuery` method to utilize the streaming query.
 It's simple to use and requires just two parameters: the query payload and the expected response type class.
 Note that the `streamingQuery` method **is lazy**, meaning the query is sent once the `Flux` is subscribed to.

-It is also possible to utilize the streaming query with the  [Point-to-Point query](query-dispatchers.md#point-to-point-queries) method: `queryGateway.query(query,  ResponseTypes.fluxOf(CardSummary.class))`.
-However, this approach is **eager** and less intuitive as it requires more boilerplate code.
-In this case, the `query` method will send the query immediately and return a `CompletableFuture`.
-This `CompletableFuture` returns a payload of type `Flux` that you subscribe to.

 ```java
 @QueryHandler